 Last Updated on 06/13/2017.

-As of the most recent VMS report, Nash-Edgecombe Economic Development Inc. manages 488 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Nash-Edgecombe Economic Development Inc. manages 468 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 17% having issued approximately 25 vouchers in the past year.
 The average voucher holder has received housing benefits for 8 years and 2 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 10 months on the waiting list1.